Published: September 27th 2011August 9th 2011

 At Hieropolis, ancient Roman city.
 I think there was a hotel here before it was declared a UNESCO World Heritage Site.
 The hotel was subsequently demolished.

-taking a tour or taxi.
+without taking a tour or taxi.
 From Kuşadası, dolmuşes leave every few minutes from the central station taking 30 minutes or so, costing 5TL, and leaving you 1 km from the gate.
 Entry fee is 20TL plus another separate fee for the terraced houses.
 To get back to Kuşadası, cross the highway, turn left, and walk 100 m to the bus platform.
 Boat trips

 I took an all day trip on Big Baba for 25TL booked directly with the captain on the dock the night before.
 The boat visits 3 bays across from town where there is great swimming.
 A nice buffet lunch is part of the deal.
 Beer is unfortunately not included but can be purchased on board.